The response of a red supergiant to a common envelope jets supernova (CEJSN) impostor event: Results

-Our results are not consistent for the large expansion time periods of simulations S(47,0.03,1) and S(48,0.59,2).
-The reason is that the numerical code we use (section \ref{sec:Numerical}) assumes a hydrostatic equilibrium.
-However, the rapid expansion and contraction occur on a shorter time scales than the dynamical time of the largely inflated envelope.
+Conducting the simulations with \textsc{mesa} implies two strong assumptions, that the star is spherically symmetric and that the stellar model is in hydrostatic equilibrium.
+Simply, the numerical code \textsc{mesa} (section \ref{sec:Numerical}) assumes a hydrostatic equilibrium of a spherically symmetric star.
+Neither of these two are correct for the present highly non-spherical flow that result from the strong jets that the NS launches into the envelope \citep{Schreieretal2021}.

+Strictly speaking, our results are not consistent when the expansion timescale of the star is shorter than the dynamical timescale at the given radius.
+This is the case during the first $\simeq 1.5 \yr$ when the stellar radius is larger than $\simeq 1500 R_\odot$ in simulation S(47,0.03,1) and for the first $\simeq 2.5 \yr$ in simulation S(48,0.59,2).
 The dynamical time of the RSG is $\tau_{\rm d} = (G \bar \rho)^{-1/2} \simeq 0.9 (R_2/1000 R_\odot)^{3/2} \yr$, where $\bar \rho$ is the average density of the RSG (including the core).
 We can therefore trust the results of simulation S(47,0.03,1) from $t \simeq 1.4 \yr$ when the radius has contracted back to $R_2 \simeq 1700$ (see solid-black line in Figs. \ref{Fig:Rho_vs_r_d47} and \ref{Fig:m_vs_r_d47} at $t=1.43 \yr$).
-The same holds from simulation S(48,0.59,2), where from Figs. \ref{Fig:Rho_vs_r_d48} and \ref{Fig:m_vs_r_d48} we see that about half a year after the end of the energy injection and mass removal the radius has rapidly decreased to $R_2=1400 R_\odot$.
-In simulation S(48,0.59,2) we also find a massive inflated envelope.
+For simulation S(48,0.59,2) we see from Figs. \ref{Fig:Rho_vs_r_d48} and \ref{Fig:m_vs_r_d48} that about half a year after the end of the energy injection and mass removal (i.e., at $t\simeq 2.5 \yr$) the radius rapidly decreases to $R_2=1400 R_\odot$.

+To show the qualitative agreement between the 1D and 3D simulations regarding the inflated envelope, we present in Fig. \ref{Comparison1D3D} the density profiles from the 1D simulations of models S(47,0.03,1) and S(48,0.59,2), with their respective equivalents from the 3D simulations of \cite{Schreieretal2021}.
+All lines are at about half a year after the end of energy injection.
+For the 3D simulations this is at about $t=1 \yr$, for S(47,0.03,1) it is at about $t=1.5 \yr$, and for S(48,0.59,2) it is at about $t=2.5 \yr$ (see inset of Fig. \ref{Comparison1D3D} for the exact times).

+Despite these limitations we do find that our simulations have merit and present new results.

+Firstly, our 1D simulations validate the finding from the 3D simulations \citep{Schreieretal2021} of an extended envelope to a radius of about twice the initial RSG radius, $R_2 \simeq 2 R_{\rm RSG}$.
+The advantage of our simulations is that we do so with a full stellar code (for example, the 3D simulations did not include radiative transfer and convection).
+Since at these times the stellar zones $r \la 2 R_{\rm RSG}$ had time to dynamically relax, we trust more the density profiles of our 1D simulations than those of the 3D simulations in these regions.
+The real densities at $r \simeq 2 R_{\rm RSG}$ might be in between the profiles of the 1D and 3D simulations.
+Fig. \ref{Comparison1D3D} shows that the density of the inflated envelope out to $\simeq 2 R_{\rm RSG}$ has a large enough density to prolong the accretion phase of the NS, as we discuss in section \ref{subsec:Prolongedaccretion}.

+Secondly, our simulations can follow the star for several years, unlike the 3D hydrodynamical-only simulations.
+We find that the star returns to almost its initial structure, but with less mass as we removed mass.